Frequently Asked Questions for Server Apps

 Considerations for data backup and archiving

 There is zero impact on backup and archiving schedules, or implementation, for applications or their dependent databases.
-Cloudhouse do recommend that the Containers are backed up so that they can be recovered in the event of server failure.
+Cloudhouse recommends Containers are backed up so that they can be recovered in the event of server failure.